 “An act of kindness, no matter how small, is never forgotten.
 Thank you for your interest in making a difference! ”

 NAMI Massachusetts conducts a Legislative Advocacy Day at the Massachusetts State House each year usually in March or April.
 The event is for four hours as follows: registration and networking; a program of speakers; light lunch and networking; and ending with a visit to the legislators offices.
 The program of speakers focus on the mental health budget and the Senate and House bills that NAMI Mass has determined fit within it’s legislative priorities.
 Advocacy Day opportunities for volunteers consist of: helping at entrances to guide mental health advocates to the location of advocacy day; checking-in and registering mental health advocates; supervising lunch distribution; helping mental health advocates locate their legislators offices; directing mental health advocates to their legislators offices; and in some cases escorting mental health advocates to their legislators offices.
 You would need to arrive an hour before the start of registration time to help set-up and get oriented to the State House.
-Contact Cindy if you are interested in this opportunity.
+Contact the Office Manager if you are interested in this opportunity.

 Annual State Convention Volunteers

 NAMI Massachusetts produces an Annual State Convention in October and it’s conducted at a different location each year.
 The convention generally is from 8:00 am until 3:30pm.
 The agenda of the day for the convention is as follows: registration and networking; morning program with featured speaker; morning workshop; sit-down plated lunch; and ending with an afternoon workshop.
 There are generally eight workshops, four each in the morning and afternoon.
 Volunteers assist with: unloading convention materials and set-up of registration and the NAMI information and NAMIWalks awards tables; checking-in and registering of attendees; directing vendors and artists to the exhibit areas; placing materials out for the morning program; directing attendees to workshop locations; assisting with member voting of Board of Directors; and packing up of any items that need to return to the office at the end of the event.
 Volunteers attend the event and are provided lunch with the attendees at no cost.
 Virtually all volunteers may attend the workshops.
-Contact Cindy if you are interested in this opportunity.
+Contact the Office Manager if you are interested in this opportunity.